Encyclopaedia of Jewish Communities, Settlements and Memorial Sites in the Czech Republic

 Individual data are indicated by a symbol for the source from which they were taken.
 Each entry ends with a list of literature and sources used.

 For the sake of completeness, published data that is erroneous, disputable or contradictory, as well as earlier and more recently revised opinions, are cited alongside each other.
 Particular use has been made of specialist literature published in Czech and German.
 The main archival materials to have been excerpted so far in the most systematic way are some of the earliest census lists of the Jewish population, as well as certain registers.
 Data from municipal chronicles, oral information from former inhabitants and facts obtained by personally checking the state of former Jewish settlements/monuments and the condition of areas where Jewish sites once stood (synagogues, cemetery buildings, etc.) are often of extraordinary value.

 What did not fit in the encyclopedia?

 In addition to the many early archival materials that have not yet been excerpted, the Holocaust period, too, is not covered in the encyclopaedia (apart from a few exceptions).
-Holocaust-related research and documentation is being conducted by the Museum’s Shoah History Department and other specialised institutions.
+Holocaust-related research and documentation is being conducted by the Museum’s Shoah Documentation Department and other specialised institutions.
 Similarly, the encyclopaedia does not contain comprehensive information on ritual objects from individual localities which are now housed in the collections of the Jewish Museum in Prague.
 This area is being gradually researched in the Museum’s Documentation Department.

 The information that has been put together has not been processed in the form of a continuous text (apart from a few exceptions).
 It is mostly in the form of a list of facts and numerical data that have been excerpted from various sources so far.
 Individual entries are of various length, from a quarter of a page to fifty pages, depending on the historical importance of the given locality and on the amount of sources researched so far.